 Spark plugs are a necessary component to ignite the air-fuel mixture in the combustion chamber.
 If the spark plugs are fouled, it becomes more difficult to get the engine running as it should.
-So, what causes the fouled spark plug and how can it be fixed?
+So, what causes a fouled spark plug, and how can it be fixed?

-In this guide, we look at the symptoms of fouled spark plugs.
-We also examine situations that encourage this failure and show you what steps to take next.
+In this guide, I look at the symptoms of fouled spark plugs.
+I also examine situations that encourage this failure, and show you what steps to take next.

 What is a Fouled Spark Plug?

 A fouled spark plug is a spark plug that has become dirty or covered with substances that shouldn’t be on the surface.
 You might see carbon, fuel or oil on the plug, creating trouble with performance, fuel economy and starting the engine.

 A fouled spark plug can also become blistered if it has been in an overheating engine.
 Continuing to drive with fouled spark plugs can lead to other engine issues or catalytic converter failure.